Sunday, July 13, 2008

 INTRODUCTION

-As one who has studied, lectured and prayerfully examined the Writings of the Old and New Testament for years, it is so important that individuals articulate and promulgate the Bible with understanding.
-It is having empirical, i.e., revelation knowledge of what has been written by the authors.
-We need to know how to apply the these things to our daily living.
+As one who has studied, lectured, and still learning the process of examining the Writings of the Old and New Testament, it is so important that individuals articulate and promulgate the Bible with understanding.
+It is having knowledge of what the writings represent.

 The Bible is not defined by denomination, organization, degrees, personal doctrine and dogma.
 It is unfortunate that groups, individuals and the like, have attempted to make the Bible fit in with their own agenda.
-In Abnormal Psychology this is called "Rationalization" and "Intellectualization", i.e., attempting to make the Bible say what they want it to say to agree with their way of thinking, instead of what God wants it to say.
+In Abnormal Psychology this is called "Rationalization" and "Intellectualization", i.e., attempting to make the Bible say what they want it to say to agree with their way of thinking, instead of what the text is stating.

-I am a student of scripture and learning.
+I am a student of learning.
 That is, I am constantly learning on a daily basis.
-I find each time I study, I learn something new and fresh.
+I find each time I study different subjects, I learn something new and fresh.

 • DEUTERONOMY 17:19 (AMP) "And it shall be with him and he shall read it all the days of his life, so that he may learn to fear [and worship] the Lord his God [with awe-filled reverence and profound respect], by carefully obeying (keeping foremost in his thoughts and actively doing) all the words of this law and these statutes,"